Skip to main content

 Project Description

-It is well documented that climate change related impacts on health and disease incidence are increasing, particularly with regard to the incidence of zoonotic diseases.
-Conservation through Public Health has been conducting a comparative disease analysis of zoonotic disease prevalence amongst gorillas, livestock and people living in proximity to a critical Mountain Gorilla habitat in Bwindi Impenetrable National Park (BINP) for almost 20 years.
+The impacts of climate change on health and disease incidence, particularly zoonotic diseases, are well documented and are on the rise.
+For nearly 20 years, Conservation through Public Health (CTPH) has been conducting a comparative disease analysis of zoonotic disease prevalence among gorillas, livestock, and people living near the critical Mountain Gorilla habitat in Bwindi Impenetrable National Park (BINP).

 Project ID - Format